ayust/alpha-guide/content/career-agents/_index.md

 {{% notice tip %}}
-If you need to open the Career Agents window again (e.g. because you closed it), press <kbd>F12</kbd> to open the 'Help' window and click the 'Show Career Agents' button.
+If you need to open the Career Agents window again (e.g. because you closed it), press <kbd>Alt+M</kbd> to open the 'Agency' window and click the 'Agent & Missions' button the Career Agents is the 5th tab on the right.
 {{% /notice %}}

 We recommend that you complete all of the career agent mission chains now.
 The pages in